imshawan/task-master/README.md

 A dropdown to filter tasks by their status.
 Options include "All", "To Do", "In Progress", "Discarded" and "Done."

 ### User Profile
-Displays user information, avatar, brief statistics of their tasks and allows users to update their profile name.
+Displays user information, avatar, and brief statistics of their tasks and allows users to update their profile name.

 ## Technologies Used